Our Review Process

 Fruits have long been an essential component of a balanced diet but can a diabetes patient eat oranges?.
 People with diabetes should avoid some fruits, but oranges are not one of them.
 Here are a few advantages of eating an orange for a diabetes patient:

 Oranges include various vitamins and minerals that may be especially useful to people with diabetes.
 A medium orange contains approximately 91 percent of the Daily Value (DV) for vitamin C. This vitamin is also an antioxidant, which means that it fights oxidative stress in the body.
 Elevated blood sugar levels, in particular, promote oxidative stress, which can lead to cellular damage and illness.
 If you have diabetes, you may require more vitamin C to help you recover from oxidative stress.
+Know about diabetes treatment.

 The glycemic index (GI) assesses how rapidly meals alter blood sugar levels after a meal.
 Eating meals with a low GI can help with blood sugar control.
 Since oranges have a low GI, they generate a gradual rise in blood sugar levels, making them a good snack choice for people with diabetes.
 The glycemic index of oranges is 52 which lies in the medium range.
 However, the overall glycemic load of the fruit is 4.4 – low.
 This means that consuming an orange will not lead to any blood sugar spikes in the body.